Skip to content

 SlideShares

 SlideShare is a LinkedIn service for hosting professional content.
-The most common form of content are presentations but you can also post infographics, documents, and embedding videos from a LinkedIn Feed.
+The most common form of content is presentations, but you can also post infographics, documents, and embedding videos from a LinkedIn Feed.

-A user can upload files such as PowerPoint, Word documents, Open Office and PDFs.
-SlideShare content can be viewed directly or embedded in a blog post or shared on social media.
+A user can upload files such as PowerPoint, Word documents, Open Office, and PDFs.
+SlideShare content can be viewed directly, embedded in a blog post, or shared on social media.

 Infographics

-An infographic is a visual representation of data in the form of images, charts text snippets.
-This method is more compelling and communicates information on a topic in an easy to understand visual.
+An infographic visually represents data in images, charts, and snippets.
+This method is more compelling and communicates information on a topic in an easy-to-understand visual.
 Also easy to embed within a post and share on social.

 Social Media